 We put together their stories and their tips to create the most definitive guide to breaking into Data Science on the internet.

-Nick Singh currently works at SafeGraph - a Data-as-a-Service startup where he manages their data journalism initiative and runs product marketing for SafeGraph’s geospatial datasets.
-Previously, Nick was a Software Engineer on Facebook’s Growth Team, and interned at Google’s Nest Labs on the Data Infrastructure Team.
+Nick Singh previously worked at SafeGraph - a Data-as-a-Service startup where he managed their data journalism initiative and ran product marketing for SafeGraph’s geospatial datasets.
+Before that, Nick was a Software Engineer on Facebook’s Growth Team, and interned at Google’s Nest Labs on the Data Infrastructure Team.

-Breaking Into Data Science; Advice for People Currently In The Workforce Or School
+Breaking Into Data Science In 2022; Advice for People Currently In The Workforce Or School

-By talking with the sixteen Data Scientists from various backgrounds, we leveraged the wisdom of the crowds to answer the top questions people had about transitioning into Data Science.
+By talking with the sixteen Data Scientists from various backgrounds, we leveraged the wisdom of the crowds to answer the top questions people had about transitioning into Data Science in 2022.